-&lt;sup>4 During fiscal 2019, the Company recorded net gain on lease terminations related primarily to the early termination of certain lease agreements in North America.
-During fiscal 2018, the Company incurred net losses on lease terminations related primarily to the modification of certain lease agreements held with a common landlord in North America.
-Refer to Note 1 for more information regarding the net gains (losses) on lease terminations.
+5 During fiscal 2021 and fiscal 2019, the Company recorded net gains on lease modifications related primarily to the early termination of certain lease agreements.
+Refer to Note 1 for more information regarding the net gains on lease modifications.

 The table below presents information regarding geographic areas in which the Company operated.
 Net revenue is classified primarily based on the country where the Company's customer is located (in thousands):